 - crowdsec-rule-captcha-country: Contains a geomatch statement for captcha'ed countries

-Those rules will be deleted on shutdown and will be recreated on startup if they already exists.
+Those rules will be deleted on shutdown and recreated on startup if they already exist.

 Scope of the rule group and ipset.
 Can be

 Must match the scope of the WAF ACL.

 Prefix for all the ipsets the bouncer will create.

 One ipset will be created per 10k IPs, and will be automatically deleted if it becomes empty.

 Differents ipsets are used for ban and captcha.

 All ipsets are deleted on shutdown.